 One possibility to consider is the role of exorphins that are addictive and can be blocked in the same way as opioids.
 Exorphin, in fact, means external morphine-like substance, in the way that endorphin means indwelling morphine-like substance.
 Exorphins are found in milk and wheat.
 Milk, in particular, stands out.
 Even though exorphins are found in other foods, it’s been argued that they are insignificant because they theoretically can’t pass through the gut barrier, much less the blood-brain barrier.
 Yet exorphins have been measured elsewhere in the human body.
-One explanation is gut permeability that can be caused by many factors such as stress but also by milk.
+One explanation is gut permeability (related to permeability throughout the body) that can be caused by many factors such as stress but also by milk.
 The purpose of milk is to get nutrients into the calf and this is done by widening the space in gut surface to allow more nutrients through the protective barrier.
 Exorphins get in as well and create a pleasurable experience to motivate the calf to drink more.
 Along with exorphins, grains and dairy also contain dopaminergic peptides, and dopamine is the other major addictive substance.
 It feels good to consume dairy as with wheat, whether you’re a calf or a human, and so one wants more.
+Think about that the next time you pour milk over cereal.

 Now go back to the two staples of the modern diet, grains and dairy.
 Besides exorphins and dopaminergic substances, they also have high levels of glutamate, as part of gluten and casein respectively.
 Dr. Katherine Reid is a biochemist whose daughter was diagnosed with autism and it was severe.
 She went into research mode and experimented with supplementation and then diet.
-Many things seemed to help, but the greatest result came from restriction of glutamate, a difficult challenge as it is a common food additive (see her TED talk here and another talk here or, for a short and informal video, look here).
-This requires going on a largely whole foods diet, that is to say eliminating processed foods.
+Many things seemed to help, but the greatest result came from restriction of dietary glutamate, a difficult challenge as it is a common food additive (see her TED talk here and another talk here or, for a short and informal video, look here).
+This requires going on a largely whole foods diet, that is to say eliminating processed foods (also see Traditional Foods diet of Weston A. Price and Sally Fallon Morrell, along with the GAPS diet of Natasha Campbell-McBride).
 But when dealing with a serious issue, it is worth the effort.
 Dr. Reid’s daughter showed immense improvement to such a degree that she was kicked out of the special needs school.
 After being on this diet for a while, she socialized and communicated normally like any other child, something she was previously incapable of.
-Keep in mind that glutamate is necessary as a foundational neurotransmitter in modulating communication between the gut and brain.
+Keep in mind that glutamate, as mentioned above, is necessary as a foundational neurotransmitter in modulating communication between the gut and brain.
 But typically we only get small amounts of it, as opposed to the large doses found in the modern diet.
 In response to the TED Talk given by Reid, Georgia Ede commented that it’s, “Unclear if glutamate is main culprit, b/c a) little glutamate crosses blood-brain barrier; b) anything that triggers inflammation/oxidation (i.e. refined carbs) spikes brain glutamate production.”
 Either way, glutamate plays a powerful role in brain functioning.
 And no matter the exact line of causation, industrially processed foods in the modern diet would be involved.
+By the way, an exacerbating factor might be mercury in its relation to anxiety and adrenal fatigue, as it ramps up the fight or flight system via over-sensitizing the glutamate pathway — could this be involved in conditions like autism where emotional sensitivity is a symptom?
+Mercury and glutamate simultaneously increasing in the modern world demonstrates how industrialization can push the effects of the agricultural diet to ever further extremes.

 Glutamate is also implicated in schizophrenia: “The most intriguing evidence came when the researchers gave germ-free mice fecal transplants from the schizophrenic patients.
 They found that “the mice behaved in a way that is reminiscent of the behavior of people with schizophrenia,” said Julio Licinio, who co-led the new work with Wong, his research partner and spouse.
 Mice given fecal transplants from healthy controls behaved normally.
 “The brains of the animals given microbes from patients with schizophrenia also showed changes in glutamate, a neurotransmitter that is thought to be dysregulated in schizophrenia,” he added.
 The discovery shows how altering the gut can influence an animals behavior” (Roni Dengler, Researchers Find Further Evidence That Schizophrenia is Connected to Our Guts; reporting on Peng Zheng et al, The gut microbiome from patients with schizophrenia modulates the glutamate-glutamine-GABA cycle and schizophrenia-relevant behaviors in mice, Science Advances journal).
 And glutamate is involved in other conditions as well, such as in relation to GABA: “But how do microbes in the gut affect [epileptic] seizures that occur in the brain?
 Researchers found that the microbe-mediated effects of the Ketogenic Diet decreased levels of enzymes required to produce the excitatory neurotransmitter glutamate.
 In turn, this increased the relative abundance of the inhibitory neurotransmitter GABA.
 Taken together, these results show that the microbe-mediated effects of the Ketogenic Diet have a direct effect on neural activity, further strengthening support for the emerging concept of the ‘gut-brain’ axis.”
 (Jason Bush, Important Ketogenic Diet Benefit is Dependent on the Gut Microbiome).
 Glutamate is one neurotransmitter among many that can be affected in a similar manner; e.g., serotonin is also produced in the gut.